openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-webview.md

 **Possible Causes**

-The relevant JS database API has not been used.
+No relevant JS database API has been used.

 **Resolution Steps**

-1. Check if the JS database API has been used.
+1. Check if any JS database API has been used.
-2. If already in use, investigate the cause of the failure, such as whether the `databaseAccess` switch is enabled.
+2. If already in use, investigate the cause of the failure, such as whether the databaseAccess switch is enabled.

 ## 17100013 Invalid Socket Count During Preconnect